 So the curse of the diagnosis was that it hid the domestic abuse, even from me.
 And doubly unfortunately, receiving the diagnosis caused me to believe that maybe my abusive ex-husband had been right all along.
 Maybe I was the cause of all our marital problems.

-Domestic Abuse & Depression Symptoms
+Domestic Abuse and Depression Symptoms Compared

 - difficulty remembering details (D) coincides with the abuser's continual remaking of history and insistence that their memories are correct and the victim's are wrong.

 - difficulty making decisions (D) coincides with the abuse victim's knowledge that nothing they do will be "right" so decision-making becomes tough and anxiety provoking.

 - fatigue and decreased energy (D) coincides with the unending stress caused by living with an abusive person.

 - feelings of guilt, worthlessness, and/or helplessness (D) are also ideas a controlling person reinforces in the victim so control is easier to maintain.